SERVICES ON CAMPUS

 All students may use the Internet points, Media Lab terminals are not Internet access points.

 To log on to campus computers, you will be asked for a username and password.
-When you first log in, use your Student ID, found on the left side of your student ID card, as both your username and password.
-You will be asked to change your password with after your first log in to guarantee privacy.
+When you first log in, use your Student ID number, found on the left side of your student ID card, as both your username and password.
+You will be asked to change your password after your first log in to guarantee privacy.

 Students can print personal documents at the computers provided on the first floor of Via Ricasoli 21 for 10 cents per page.
 All prints will be available at the front desk.

-The library is available to all students, faculty, and staff for study, assignments and research.
+The library is located in Corso dei Tintori, 21 Campus and is available to all students, faculty, and staff for study, assignments and research.
 The library is a reference library and any of the books can be borrowed with no time limits, to be used exclusively within the reading room.
 A document scanner is also available in the library to reproduce text extracts for later referral.

 You may copy documents electronically to your email account as a PDF file at no cost, though we ask you to be mindful of fair use copyright laws.
 The applicable rules can be found in the library.
 Students are welcome to consult the online library catalogue for information on available texts.
 The link to the library catalogue can be found on the student portal.